-Joe Biden is the Vice President of the United States, a position he has held under President Barack Obama since 2008.
+Joe Biden was the Vice President of the United States from 2008-2016, serving under the 44th President, Barack Obama.
 Before becoming Vice President he was a presidential candidate many times over and a longstanding Senator for Delaware who famously commuted home from Washington each day to be with his family.
-Indeed, this fact illustrates a key point about Vice President Biden - he is better known for his personality traits than he is for policies.
-Whether it is being lampooned by Saturday Night Live or The Onion or criticized for his tendency to make off-the-cuff remarks, a lot of the media coverage about Vice-President Biden seems to focus more on his personality than on his actual political beliefs.
+Indeed, this fact illustrates a key point about Biden - he is better known for his personality traits than he is for policies.
+Whether it is being lampooned by Saturday Night Live or The Onion or criticized for his tendency to make off-the-cuff remarks, a lot of the media coverage about Biden focuses more on his personality than on his actual political beliefs.
 This hub will attempt to take an unbiased look at Joe Biden's political views on a number of key issues in an attempt to get beyond the jokes to see what he really believes about the key policies under debate in Washington.
 How do his views stack up against other leading Democratic politicians, including Bernie Sanders and Hilary Clinton, as well as the Presidential Candidates in 2020?

 Biden on the Issues

 1. Biden on Health Care: Biden is a strong supporter of the Health Care Bill passed by Congress and signed by President Obama in 2010, famously stating "this is a big f--ing deal" when joining President Obama at the press conference to announce the bill's signing.
 On the campaign trail in 2012, Biden repeatedly defended the health care bill against criticism: at one campaign stop, he told voters "It will help you dramatically....You'll "be able to get better healthcare than you had before at a lower cost."